leonardostsouza/moon-browser/README.md

 2. 'Cargo run' to build and run Moon Browser

 ### Changelog
+v0.1.4
+   * Mouse clicks map to shapes rendered in DrawingArea

 v0.1.3
    * DrawingArea can now handle mouse and keyboard events
    * Minor performance improvements